 Because you decided on your market, you may be thinking this is a good time to share the news about what you can offer to the world.
 Not so fast.
 Starting your own business isn’t as glamorous as such fantasies.
 Like everything else, starting an event planning business requires a business plan.

 The good news is that several resources are available to help.
-Expert to Home Business Randy Duermyer provides some insights about business plan basics and walks you through the process.
-The U.S. Small Business Administration is a good resource that publishes materials about writing business plans as well.
+Expert to Home Business Randy Duermyer provides some insights into business plan basics and walks you through the process.
+The U.S Small Business Administration is a good resource that publishes materials about writing business plans as well.

 Now that you realize that creating an event planning business should be viewed as a “work in progress,” it’s very important to determine your business structure in the beginning.
 The most fundamental step is to make sure you decide what type of business entity works best for your plan.
 For this, it’s important to secure professional advice.